diabitbol/trojan-horse/README.md

 # trojan-horse
-This is a trajos horse I developed twice : one in C++ using SFML and one with a clent in python and the server with node.JS.
+trajos horse I developed twice : one in C++ using SFML and one with a clent in python and the server with node.JS.
 I will add a video transfer from webcam feature with openCV.
 I may add a second server with node.js.
 I strongly advise you to not use it for nonequal purposes

 if you want to use the one in C++ :